hoprnet/hoprd-sdk-python/docs/ChannelsApi.md

 Opens a channel to the given on-chain address with the given initial stake of HOPR tokens.

-Opens a channel to the given on-chain address with the given initial stake of HOPR tokens.

 ### Example
 ```python
 from __future__ import print_function